renpy/renpy/sphinx/source/text.rst

 The faster line-breaking algorithm is not be necessary unless the game is displaying huge amounts of text, such as in NVL-mode.

+The line breaking algorithms can be further configured using the :func:`renpy.language_tailor` function.

 Vertical Text
 -------------